Chandu4143/pindrop-digipin/README.md

    cp .env.example .env.local
    ```

-   Edit `.env.local` if you need to configure any API keys.
+   Edit `.env.local` if you need to configure any API keys. (no APIs for now, but let it be there for the future)

 4. **Run the development server**
    ```bash